 10. Flathead National Forest

 Situated in the northwestern corner of Montana, the Flathead National Forest comprises 2.4 million acres of dramatic mountain beauty.
-In the wild heart of the Flathead lies over 1 million acres of pristine wilderness.
+In the wild heart of the Flathead lies over 1 million acres of wilderness.
 Lynx, grizzly bears, timber wolves, and a vast and diverse array of other wildlife call the Flathead home.

 So why not escape city or suburban life and take a trip to a magical place where nature and scenic beauty abound.